Blog

 • From seasonal allergy meds to depression and anxiety medications, the answer to if your medicine is safe is usually yes.
 But the National Institute for Health’s LactMed Database tells exactly medications are safe to take while breastfeeding and which are not.
 For medications which may be contraindicated during nursing, LactMed names safe alternatives.

 • Postpartum Support International trains and connects mental health professionals to those in need of postnatal mental health support.
-Use these resources for dads and partners and non-binary parents, as well as moms.
-You can receive support online or in person.

 The Best Newborn Care Websites You’ve Never Heard Of: Breastfeeding